eventide-project/docs/user-guide/stream-names/README.md

 ### Compound Category Types

-A stream name can have more than one type.
+A stream name's category can have more than one type.
 The `+` symbol joins types when there are more than one.

 For example, a stream name that keeps track of a [consumer's](/glossary.md#consumer) last read position of a command category stream would be `account:command+position`.

+## Entity IDs

+An entity ID is any value in a stream name following the first `-` character.

+For a stream named `someStream-123`, the `123` is the entity ID.

+The ID itself can have `-` characters in it.
+Only the first `-` character in a stream name is significant.
+For a stream named `someStream-123-456`, the `123-456` is the entity ID.

+### Compound Entity IDs

+A stream name can have more than on ID.
+The `+` symbol joins individual IDs when there are more than one.

+For example, a stream name of the category `someStream` that has the IDs `123` and `abc` would be `someStream-123+abc`.

 ## Casing